 After having paired DSNB candidates with the muons selected above, we extract the following observables, related to the intrinsic properties of the muons and their correlations with DSNB candidates.

 \begin{itemize} \item $dt$: time difference between a muon and the DSNB candidate.
 For spallation events, this observable reflects the half-lives of the produced isotopes. \item $\ell_t$: transverse distance of the DSNB candidate to the muon track (see Fig.~\ref{fig:spavariable}).
 This observable is related to the path lengths of the secondary particles from muon showers.
 For well-fitted single through-going muons paired with their associated spallation isotope decays, $\ell_t$ is typically no larger than a few meters. \item $\ell_l$: longitudinal distance to the point of the muon track associated with the maximal energy deposition (see Fig.~\ref{fig:spavariable}).
 The energy deposition along the muon track is determined by projecting back the light seen by each PMT to a point on the muon track, following the procedure described in Ref.~\cite{bib:sksrn123}.
 So $\ell_l$ provides an estimate of the distance between the low energy event and the origin of the particle shower and, if the shower position is correctly identified, should also not be larger than a few meters for spallation pairs. \item $Q_\mu$: total charge deposited by muons in the detector.
-Higher values of this observable are expected when a shower is produced. \item $Q_{\rm res}$: residual charge deposited by a muon compared to the value expected from the minimum ionization.
+Higher values of this observable are expected when a shower is produced.
+While this observable also includes contributions from minimum ionization along the muon track ---and hence strongly depends on the muon track length, it provides the most robust shower predictor for poorly-fitted muons and muon bundles.
+Conversely, for well-fitted single through-going muons, the shower can be more accurately characterized by the $Q_{\rm res}$ observable described below. \item $Q_{\rm res}$: residual charge deposited by a muon compared to the value expected from the minimum ionization.